softmagnet/tp/docs/UserGuide.md

 * `edit 4 n/John Walker a/4 Petir Road #16-04 Singapore 657891` Edits the `NAME` and `ADDRESS` of the 4th person to be
   `John Walker` and `4 Petir Road #16-04 Singapore 657891` respectively.

-Examples (also editing parent information):
+Examples (also editing nok information):
 * `edit 2 nok/ p/98429239 ` Edits 2nd student's NOK's `PHONE` to be `98429239`.
 * `edit 3 a/Com2 nok/ p/98429239 ` Edits 3rd student's `ADDRESS` to be `Com2` while also editing
   NOK's `PHONE` to be `98429239`.